AI Data Leakage: Hidden AI Agent Risks and How to Prevent Them

 Many organizations think basic security is enough.
 It is not.
 Here are some hidden risks tied to AI data leakage:

 • Shadow AI Usage: Employees use AI tools without approval.
 This leads to uncontrolled data exposure.
+This is one of the most common ways generative AI data leakage begins, especially when employees paste customer records, contracts, source code, or internal notes into public AI tools.

 • Poor Access Controls: Without role-based access control, AI agents may access more data than needed.
+This also increases the risk of AI agents leaking secrets such as API keys, access tokens, credentials, private URLs, and confidential internal files.

 • Privacy Compliance Gaps: Ignoring compliance requirements can result in serious penalties.
 This ties into AI privacy, Hidden Data Compliance Risk.